pmoorman/growthcasts/collections/_faq/faq2.md

     Elite works best for people that are 100% sure they have the entrepreneurial blood going throught their veins.
 The people that are hungry for success.<br><br>
     Besides that you also need to be able to dedicate at least 4-6 hours per week to your business, to see real significant growth.
 - What products is this best for?: >
-    There is most value if you're an early-stage startup, because the content is focused on getting you to ~$15.000-25.000 in monthly revenue quickly.<br><br>
+    There is most value if you're an early-stage startup or young scale-up, because the content is focused on getting you to ~$15.000-25.000 in monthly revenue quickly.<br><br>
     If you're already past that stage, some modules might be less interesting / relevant.
 If you want to work as a freelance growth consultant, you'll find the content very valuable, too.<br><b>Products that Elite works well for are:</b><br>
     - Software products (mobile apps, SaaS, etc.)<br>
     - eCommerce products / webshops<br>